ashwagzabani/Mini-Twitter/README.md

 - Allow the user to see his followers tweets
 - Allow the user to manage his profile

+### Challenges
+- Use Route
+- Redirect to anther component
+- Add new tweet

 ### Resources
 - [React](https://ar.reactjs.org/)
 - [Node](https://nodejs.org/en/)